Not Strong Enough: Lyrics

 The lyrics of "Not Strong Enough" touch on issues like mental illness and resultant relationship dysfunction.
-The band explained the meanings of the song in a video interview with Genius—Bridgers elucidated that the song was about using self-pity to escape the responsibility that comes with accountability, while Baker described the lyrics as expressing self-consciousness of one's abilities to do their part in a relationship but lacking the commitment to do so.
+The band explained the meanings of the song in a video interview with Genius – Bridgers elucidated that the song was about using self-pity to escape the responsibility that comes with accountability, while Baker described the lyrics as expressing self-consciousness of one's abilities to do their part in a relationship but lacking the commitment to do so.
 Dacus responded to Bridgers and Baker by humorously labeling the song as "fuckboy-genius".
 Alex Hopper of American Songwriter surmised that the song was about an unhealthy relationship in which self-loathing and insincere apologies are used as leverage.
 Other critics determined aspects of gender roles while Gay Timess Zoya Raza-Sheikh interpreted the lyrics to contain facets of feminism.

 Bridgers's verse describes lacking the executive function capabilities to change clocks so that they display the correct time.
 Rick Quinn of PopMatters theorized this incapacitation to be the result of a panic attack.
 According to Rob Hakimian of Beats Per Minute, the verse's opening lines establish the overall mood of the song's lyrics, which Hakimian characterized as "dissociative".
+The philosopher Mihaela Frunzǎ described the depiction of a "black hole open[ing] in the kitchen" as emblematic of the protagonist's disorderly state of mind.
 Vulture and Flood Magazine summarized the verse as portraying the effects of depression on the perception of one's surroundings.
-Far Out viewed it as an application of kitchen sink realism.

 Baker's verse is about the prospect of a drag race ending in a lethal automobile accident.
-It namechecks the song "Boys Don't Cry" by the English rock band the Cure, which Alex Harris of Neon Music perceived to reference how people are expected by society to keep their emotions hidden.
-Quinn noted that "Boys Don't Cry" shares its name with a 1999 film about Brandon Teena, a trans man who was slain in a hate crime; he suggested that Baker's verse contains a double entendre alluding to drag performers and anti-LGBT bigotry.
+It namechecks the song "Boys Don't Cry" (1979) by the English rock band the Cure, which Alex Harris of Neon Music perceived to reference how people are expected by society to keep their emotions hidden.
+Quinn remarked that "Boys Don't Cry" shares its name with a 1999 film about Brandon Teena, a trans man who was slain in a hate crime; he suggested that Baker's verse contains a double entendre alluding to drag performers and anti-LGBT bigotry.

 Sheryl Crow (pictured in 2018) was a source of inspiration for "Not Strong Enough".